Perinatal Hepatitis B Program

 - Follow-up of the infant to ensure the hepatitis B vaccine series is completed and the infant is tested for immunity to HBV to ensure protection.

-Perinatal Hepatitis B Program Coordinators
+Perinatal Hepatitis B Program Coordinator

 CDC and Immunization Action Coalition Resources

 - Prenatal Care Provider Policies and Procedures to Prevent Perinatal Hepatitis B Virus Transmission

 - Delivery Hospital Policies and Procedures to Prevent Perinatal Hepatitis B Virus Transmission

 - Guidelines for Developing Admission Orders in Labor & Delivery & Newborn Units to Prevent Hepatitis B Virus Transmission